 The architecture of the building, following the spirit of the newspaper, wanted to express two ideas.
 On one hand, Le Monde is an institution, on the other, in its appearance, the newspaper is more preoccupied by content than by form.

 The geometry of the facades and the treatment of light communicate these ideas.

 The role of content is also played by the light.
 At night, the hall on rue Falguière fills with a blue glow.
-During the day, the light is reflected by the glass microbead texture of the lobby walls and the glass pieces inserted in the floor.
-Three metal objects there seem to float here, a serpentine counter, an escalator and six volumes, hanging from the ceiling, that contain “Le Monde” documentation.
+During the day, the light is reflected by the glass microbead texture of the lobby walls, and the glass pieces inserted in the floor.
+Three metallic objects seem to float in this space, a serpentine counter, an escalator and six volumes, hanging from the ceiling, that contain “Le Monde” documentation.